w3c/wai-intro-wcag/content/new-in-22.md

 {:/}

 This page includes:
+* The updated publication schedule for Web Content Accessibility Guidelines (WCAG) 2.2
-* The **proposed** new success criteria in Web Content Accessibility Guidelines (WCAG) 2.2
+* The **proposed** new success criteria (SC) in WCAG 2.2
-* Quotes from personas (fictional people) to help you understand some aspects of the success criteria
+* **Quotes from personas** (fictional people) to help you understand some aspects of the success criteria<br>(and for a some SCs, information on the objective, author task, and who benefits, under "In brief")
-* Links to Understanding documents that explain the success criteria in detail and provide more examples
+* **Links to Understanding documents** that explain the success criteria in detail and provide more examples

 {::nomarkdown}
 {% include box.html type="end" %}